In this page:

 If you want to know everything there is to know about the discovery process, you can review the material on this page here, but it’s not necessary for you to know it to fight your citation.

-In a traffic case, you file discovery with the court.
-Once you file discovery, the ticketing officer will be required to submit to you all of the evidence he has gathered in the case.
+In a traffic case, you request discovery with the court.
+Once you send your request for discovery, the ticketing officer will be required to submit to you all of the evidence he has gathered in the case.

 We have a sample form below to make sure that the officer sends all the information you need to fight your ticket.
 If you have asked for something in the discovery process and the officer doesn’t send it to you, then that might be grounds to have your ticket dismissed.
 Don’t forget to make a big stink about any missing documents in your declaration and especially in your Trial de Novo, should you end up in court.